Faculty and Staff

 Publications: | ResearchGate | Google Scholar |

-• Dr. Christina Rush is a postdoctoral fellow at MGH CHOIR with an academic appointment at Harvard Medical School.
+• Dr. Christina Rush is a staff psychologist at MGH CHOIR with an academic appointment at Harvard Medical School.
 She completed pre-doctoral internship (health psychology track) at the VA Maryland Healthcare System/University of Maryland School of Medicine Consortium and doctoral training in clinical health psychology at the University of Colorado Denver.
-Dr. Rush’s research explores the intersection of mind-body medicine, religion and spirituality, and health and well-being.
+Dr. Rush’s research explores the intersection of mind-body medicine, religion and spirituality, and coping with serious illness.
 At CHOIR Dr. Rush serves on the Recovering Together study building resiliency and improving emotional distress in neurocritical care patients and their informal caregivers.
 She is also developing a resiliency intervention for people with ALS and their care-partners.
 She received a research seed grant from The ALS Association and a Kornfeld Scholars Program Award from the National Palliative Care Research Center to support this work.
-Dr. Rush loves travel, exploring the outdoors, yoga, dark chocolate, and being with her family.
+Dr. Rush loves hiking, yoga, travel, dark chocolate, and being with her family.

 Christine B. Sieberg, PhD, EdM, MA (she/her)